denniepatton/Keraon/README.md

 #### Objective Function

-The objective function to be maximized is the volume of the simplex formed by the mean vectors of the classes, weighted by a penalty factor to account for irregularity and a scaling factor to ensure positive semi-definiteness of covariance matrices.
+The objective function to be maximized is the volume of the simplex formed by the mean vectors of the classes, weighted by a penalty factor to account for irregularity and a scaling factor which minimizes variance along edges.
 The objective function can be expressed as:

 $\text{Objective} = \frac{V}{\text{Penalty} \times \text{Scale Factor}}$